donovan-jasper/donovan-jasper.github.io/content/_index.md

   - /about
 ---

 Hello!
 I’m Donovan Jasper, a senior at Stanford University pursuing dual undergraduate degrees in Computer Science and Music as well as a masters in Computer Science.
 My interests span the technical and creative spectrum, with focuses in cybersecurity and vocal performance.
+I am currently employed as a Cybersecurity Eval Engineer at OpenAI.

 <img src="/images/about/donovanface.jpeg" alt="Donovan Jasper" style="width: 20%;" />
 I have several years of hands-on cybersecurity experience, gained through freelancing and bug hunting on everything from open-source projects to large corporate Active Directory infrastructures.
 Along the way, I’ve also held internships at Black Hills Information Security and CrowdStrike.
-Currently, I serve as the competitions lead for Stanford Applied Cybersecurity.
+Additionally,I serve as the competitions lead for Stanford Applied Cybersecurity.

 <!-- picture of nccdc team /images/about/nccdc.jpg -->
 <img src="/images/about/nccdc2023.jpg" alt="NCCDC Team" style="width: 80%;" />